 2. The SEO Framework

-This is the new kid on the block.
+This is the ‘new’ kid on the block (over 4 years old now).
 It has a lot of options, but it’s been designed from the ground up for big and busy websites.

 Comparing The SEO Framework vs Yoast SEO it just feels like a different world.
 It’s clean and uncluttered.
 It’s fast, and refreshingly free of advertising and nagging.